Spring Brook Farm now hosts two programs: Farms for City Kids & City Kids Adventure Learning

 City Kids Adventure Learning Program

-A new adventure is being offered to our Alumni Students.
-This new outdoor adventure will lend to a whole new hands on experience!
+This program is being offered to our Alumni Students.
+This outdoor adventure will lend to a whole new hands on experience!
 Wilderness skills, problem solving, critical thinking, nature observation, and tracking are only a handful of the tools the students will be given.
 Self confidence is what they will take home with them.
-This program is being offered the weeks of July 21st, and August 11th.
-Space is limited, so please submit your applications!